Charles Edward Stuart: Death and burial

 Charles died in Rome of a stroke on 30 January 1788, aged 67.
-The cardinals stated officially that he died on the morning of 31 January, as it was deemed unlucky to have him declared dead on the same date as his great-grandfather, King Charles I, who had met his end on the scaffold at Whitehall Palace.
-Charles's will left most of his estate to his heir, his daughter Charlotte.
-There were a few exceptions, including some plate for his brother Henry, as well as some annuities for his servants.
+His brother the Cardinal Duke of York, who was present at the death, had the record read that he died on the morning of 31 January, as it was deemed unlucky to have him declared dead on the same date as the execution of his great-grandfather, King Charles I. Charles's will left most of his estate to his heir, his daughter Charlotte.
+There were a few exceptions, including some plates for his brother Henry, as well as some annuities for his servants.

 On his death, a cast of his face was made, and his body was embalmed and placed in a coffin of cypress wood.
 Adorned with the Order of the Thistle, the Cross of St Andrew, the Order of the Garter and the Cross of St George, Charles was first buried in Frascati Cathedral near Rome, where his brother Henry was bishop.
-At Henry's death in 1807, Charles's remains (except his heart) were moved to the crypt of St. Peter's Basilica in the Vatican, where they were laid to rest next to those of his brother and father.
+At Henry's death in 1807, Charles's remains (except his heart) were moved to the crypt of St Peter's Basilica in the Vatican, where they were laid to rest next to those of his brother and father.
 This was below the spot where the monument to the Royal Stuarts by Antonio Canova would later be erected.
 His mother Maria is also buried nearby at St Peter's.
 Charles's heart remained in Frascati Cathedral, where it is contained in a small urn beneath the floor, under a monument.